serp-spider/documentation/docs/search-engine/google.md

 ``$ composer require 'guzzlehttp/psr7'``

 !!!
-Note "Important note agout google updates"
+Note "Important note about google updates"
     We don't know when google dom updates, but when it does, we will place as many efforts as possible to get the client updated.